occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 <div class="comment">Why is this "utility" not included in Occurrent?
 Maybe it will in the future, but one reason is that you might want to do small tweaks to this implementation.
-When using Spring, you might want to add a "@Transactional" annotation, or if you're using Kotlin you might want to take a higher-order function that returns a "Sequence&lt;DomainEvent&gt;" instead of "Stream&lt;DomainEvent&gt;" etc etc. The reasoning is that copying and pasting this peice of code into your application will not be difficult, and then you're in full control!</div>
+When using Spring, you might want to add a "@Transactional" annotation, or if you're using Kotlin you might want to take a higher-order function that returns a "Sequence&lt;DomainEvent&gt;" instead of "Stream&lt;DomainEvent&gt;" etc etc. The reasoning is that copying and pasting this peice of code into your application will not be difficult, and then you're in full control!
+It's also really important to point out the `EventStore` will either write all events atomically or all events will fail!
+You will never have partial writes.</div>

 and then use the `ApplicationService` like this: